 Inheritance tax can take a large chunk out of your estate.
 This guide to inheritance tax planning offers strategies to minimize this burden, helping you pass on more of your wealth to your beneficiaries.
 Discover key concepts like tax thresholds, exemptions, trusts, and gifting to protect your estate.
+Understanding the available exemptions is an important part of these strategies.

 - Inheritance tax, charged on a deceased person’s estate, can significantly reduce the value transferred to beneficiaries, making tax planning essential.